agiza/stream-video-player/readme.txt

 == Upgrade Notice ==
 This is a critical update to fix a general bug in version 1.1.0, it also fixes some issues with "the_excerpt", fixes the video aspect ratio to show the correct size, fixes some issues displaying the player on mobile devices and has a lot of new and cool futures to make it easier to use.
+If you already have version 1.1.1 this version fixes some issues with the QuickTag generator for PHP servers that don't accept "<?" to start a PHP Script

 == Screenshots ==